3riccc/wordcloud_for_bnusss/README.md

 A word cloud generator for bnusss, we use it to generate word cloud for each paper we read.
 You can visit https://bnusss.github.io/groupmeeting.html to view how it works.

+special thanks and recommandation for https://github.com/fyuanfen/wordcloud, She provide us a pure and great tool to generate wordcloud pictures.

 ---------

 1. conda activate keyword